Use Microsoft Cognitive Toolkit deep learning model with Azure HDInsight Spark cluster

-From the Jupyter notebook, click Upload in the top-right corner and then navigate to the location where you cloned the GitHub repository.
+From the Jupyter Notebook, select Upload in the top-right corner and then navigate to the download and select file

 After the notebook is uploaded, click the name of the notebook and then follow the instructions in the notebook itself on how to load the data set and perform the article.

 - Apache Spark with BI: Perform interactive data analysis using Spark in HDInsight with BI tools

 - Apache Spark with Machine Learning: Use Spark in HDInsight for analyzing building temperature using HVAC data

 - Apache Spark with Machine Learning: Use Spark in HDInsight to predict food inspection results

 - Website log analysis using Apache Spark in HDInsight